aws-samples/aws-modern-application-workshop/module-2/README.md

 Next, you will create a docker container image that contains all of the code and configuration required to run the Mythical Mysfits backend as a microservice API created with Flask.
 We will build the docker container image within Cloud9 and then push it to the Amazon Elastic Container Registry, where it will be available to pull when we create our service using Fargate.

-All of the code required to run our service backend is stored within the `module-2/app/` directory of the repository you've cloned into your Cloud9 IDE.
-If you would like to review the Python code that uses Flask to create the service API, view the `module-2/app/service/mythicalMysfitsService.py` file.
+All of the code required to run our service backend is stored within the `workshop/source/module-2/app/` directory of the repository you've cloned into your Cloud9 IDE.
+If you would like to review the Python code that uses Flask to create the service API, view the `workshop/source/module-2/app/service/mythicalMysfitsService.py` file.

 Docker comes already installed on the Cloud9 IDE that you've created, so in order to build the docker image locally, all we need to do is run the following commands in the Cloud9 terminal:

-* Navigate to `~/environment/module-2/app`
+* Navigate to `~/environment/workshop/source/module-2/app`

 ```
-cd ~/environment/aws-modern-application-workshop/module-2/app
+cd ~/environment/workshop/source/module-2/app
 ```

-* You can get your account ID and default region from the output of the previous CloudFormation **describe-stacks

 * Replace *REPLACE_ME_ACCOUNT_ID* with your account ID and *REPLACE_ME_REGION* with your default region in the following command to build the docker image using the file *Dockerfile*, which contains Docker instructions.
 The command tags the Docker image, using the `-t` option, with a specific tag format so that the image can later be pushed to the [Amazon Elastic Container Registry](https://aws.amazon.com/ecr/) service.